Date: 16 February 2021

 Date: 2019

-Novel mutations in actionable breast
+Novel mutations in actionable breast cancer genes by targeted sequencing in an ethnically homogenous cohort

 Genetic testing is becoming an essential tool for breast cancer (BC) diagnosis and treatment pathway